funvill/funvill.github.io/_posts/2021-05-17-current-tools-and-equipment-2021.md

 ---
-title: Current tools and equipment (2021)
+title: "Current tools and equipment (2021)"
 date: 2021-05-17 00:01:00
+categories:
-categories: tools
+- tools
 tags:
 - tools
 - software
 - hardware
 excerpt: A list of my current tooks that I am using in 2021
+slug: current-tools-and-equipment-2021

 ---

 Everyday I use a series of tools that make my life easier.
 These tool change and morph each year.
 This is my most up-to-date list of recommended tools and equipment.